DanWahlin/Angular-NodeJS-MongoDB-CustomersService/README.md

 ## Running the Application with Docker

-1. Install Docker for Mac/Windows or Docker Toolbox - https://www.docker.com/products/overview
+1. Install Node.js (6.5 or higher) and Docker for Mac/Windows or Docker Toolbox - https://www.docker.com/products/overview

 1. Open `config/config.development.json` and change the host from `localhost` to `mongodb`

-1. Open a command prompt window
+1. Install Gulp: `npm install gulp -g`

+1. Run `gulp copy:libs`

 1. Run `npm install`